 Setting up an HSA, on the other hand, requires a little more work.
-Not only do you need to sign up for a high-deductible health plan (or HDHP, for short), you then need to figure out which HSA provider to put your money into, how you’ll contribute your funds to your HSA, and how to invest your money.
+Not only do you need to sign up for a high-deductible health plan (or HDHP, for short), you then need to figure out which HSA provider to put your money into, how you’ll contribute funds into your HSA, and how to invest your money.
 Not to mention all the weird tax rules that come with an HSA.

-Thankfully, I’m here to help you.
+This post is here to help you.
 Keep the following questions in mind as you set up your HSA:

 Which HSA Provider Are You Going To Use?

 One interesting thing about an HSA is that you can actually use any HSA provider that you want.
-Unlike a 401(k), where you have to use whichever company your employer chooses, your HSA doesn’t necessarily have to be the one that your employer likes.
+Unlike a 401(k), where you have to use whichever company your employer chooses, your HSA doesn’t necessarily have to be the one that your employer uses.
 If you wanted to, you could even open up multiple HSAs with different providers, although, in my opinion, there are only a few reasons that you’d want to do that, which will be explained in further detail later.

 Which HSA provider you choose will likely depend on your responses to other questions in this post.
 Namely, what type of investment options does your preferred HSA provider offer, do you want to contribute to your HSA via payroll deduction, and does your employer contribute any funds to your HSA?